The purposes of the Exmoor Pony Festival are:

 Over the years numbers increased slowly but in 1993 when the Exmoor National Park was designated an Environmentally Sensitive Area, the ponies very existence was put into question.
 The authorities thinking was that the ponies should come off the moor during the winter threatening the long term survival of the breed.
 Thankfully the work of the Exmoor Pony Society ensured that the ESA document for Exmoor confirmed that the registered ponies had been made a special case and could remain on the moor year round.

-Today, there are 500 Exmoor ponies registered into the twenty-one herds running on Exmoor and a further 3500 worldwide.
+Today, there are around 500 Exmoor ponies registered into the free-living herds running on Exmoor and a further 3500 worldwide.
 Despite the increased numbers the small genetic pool and low number of breeding mares means that the ponies remain on the Rare Breed Survival Trust Watchlist Category 2, Endangered.